Symbol Structures In Central European Church Music: Aspects Of The Word-Tone Relationship In The Mid- To Late Seventeenth Century

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Otto, Craig Allan, "Symbol Structures In Central European Church Music: Aspects Of The Word-Tone Relationship In The Mid- To Late Seventeenth Century" (1978).
 Communication and Rhetorical Studies - Dissertations.
-Paper 26.
+26.